 Your acquiring editor is your main contact during the entire process and will oversee all aspects before, during, and after receipt of your manuscript, and after publication of your book.
 However, he/she doesn’t do it alone.
 Here are some additional individuals at CRC Press who may be in contact with you:

 This depends on the size of the book, but four to six weeks is the typical time at the printer.
 Don’t judge a book on the number of copies in the first print run.
 That is the old way of publishing.
 Nowadays we can print quickly and efficiently, so we do not have to fill up warehouses with hundreds or thousands of copies.
 This is done purposely for space and cost efficiency.

 Yes, our books are made available in both formats.
 The electronic version is available at the same time as the print version.
 Amazon Kindle and VitalSource are among the many electronic formats.
-We also can include your reference, monograph, handbook, or professional text/reference in CRCnetBASE, our award-winning platform for academic, public, and corporate library eBook collections.
+We also include your reference, monograph, handbook, or professional text on taylorfrancis.com, our platform for academic, public, and corporate library eBooks collections.